PREFACE

 After Shri Jnaneshwar met Namadeva, he came to know the other great Warkari saints also.
 In the pilgrimage which he had undertaken with Shri Namadeva, Warkari saints such as Sena Nhavi, Savata Mali, Narahari Sonar, Gora Kumbhar, Chokha Mahar and Warkaris must have accompanied him.
 These Warkari saints performed their duties with dedication and worshipped Lord Vitthala with devotional love according to the Bhagavata Dharma.
 How they found spiritual meaning in their every-day life will be evident from the following passages.

-As a barber, I shall give a dressing
+As a barber, I shall

 (lit. haircut) to men.
 I shall explain the purpose